Buccaneers vs. Rams odds, picks: 'Sunday Night Football' best bets from 10K sims

 The NFL Week 12 matchup on 'Sunday Night Football' pits NFC contenders as the Los Angeles Rams host the Tampa Bay Buccaneers.
 The Rams (8-2) are tied with Philadelphia for the best record in the conference and are riding a five-game win streak.
 L.A. knocked off Seattle, 21-19, in Week 11.
 Tampa (6-4) sits atop the NFC South but has dropped three of its last four, most recently falling to Buffalo, 44-32.
 The Rams have won eight of the last 10 matchups between the teams.
 The Bucs have ruled out Bucky Irving (shoulder/foot), while receiver Chris Godwin (fibula) is questionable.

 Kickoff is at 8:20 p.m.
 ET from SoFi Stadium in Inglewood, Calif.
 The Bucs won the last matchup, 16-13, back in 2022.
-The latest Buccaneers vs. Rams odds have Los Angeles as 6.5-point home favorites.
+The latest Buccaneers vs. Rams odds have Los Angeles as 7-point home favorites.
 The over/under for total points scored is 49.5 via SportsLine consensus.
+L.A. is at -357 on the money line (risk $357 to win $100).
 Before making any Rams vs. Buccaneers picks, check out the NFL predictions from the SportsLine Projection Model.

 New users can target the DraftKings promo code, which offers $200 in bonus bets if your bet wins + 3 months of NBA League Pass: